aBuldakov10/demo-react/README.md

 - Check if geolocation is enabled in your browser otherwise you'll get the error notification
 #### Task list
+- Used context to provide data between components
 - Used backend on [render](https://render.com/) service.
 It **disabled by default** (in sleep mode) that's why it can takes a few minutes to start server.
 Or you can